 Admissions Requirements

-• Applicants whose prior education does not include the prerequisites listed may still enroll under provisional status, followed by full admission status once they have completed the missing prerequisites.
+- Applicants whose prior education does not include the courses listed may still enroll under provisional status, followed by full admission status once they have completed the missing courses.

 Degree Requirements

-• You may either pursue a general civil engineering course of study or choose to focus your studies in one of three areas: geotechnical engineering, ocean and coastal engineering, or structural engineering.
-A focus area is not required for this program and will not appear as an official designation on your transcript or diploma.
-Rather, each focus area contains a unique list of elective courses designed to guide you through the program so you are prepared for professional advancement in one of these specific fields after graduation.
+- The selected focus area will not appear as an official designation on your transcript or diploma.
+Rather, each focus area contains a unique list of elective courses designed to guide you through the program, so you are prepared for professional advancement in one of these specific fields after graduation.

 Course Planning and Search